 I had lots of ideas for how to improve the process.
 I decided to focus on two solutions:

-1. Make a list of adjustments to improve the effectiveness of the current study abroad website
+1. Make a list of adjustments to make the search process on the current study abroad website more transparent.

 2. Mock up a new search tool that lets students filter programs by both logistical and experience-related factors that are important to them.